Gi-ft/Gi-ft/README.md

 ## Hi there 👋
 My name is Gift.
-I'm a AI, Python and SQL enthusiast.
+I'm an AI, Python and SQL enthusiast.

 -🔭 👯 I’m looking to collaborate on open-source AI, ML projects and impactful real-world data challenges.